-News reports in March showed interest rates rising quickly.
+News reports in March showed interest rates rising quickly in the real estate market.
 The benchmark 30-year, fixed-rate mortgage rose above 3% for the first time since July 2020.
 It was up five basis points to 3.02% for the week ending March 4 from the previous period.

 The upward movement in rates corresponds with the shift in the bond market, which recorded the highest rise in February since the 2016 election.
 It’s essential to note that according to research, the current rate is still well below the 20-year average of 4.9%.